 From “education for sustainable development” to “education for the end of the world as we know it”

-In this article, we address the limitations of sustainable development as an orienting educational horizon of hope and change, given that mainstream development presumes the possibility of perpetual growth on a finite planet.
-Facing these limitations requires us to consider the inherently violent and unsustainable nature of our modern-colonial habit of being.
+In this article, we address the limitations of sustainable development as an orienting educational horizon of hope and change, given that mainstream development presumes the possibility of perpetual growth and consumption on a finite planet.
+Facing these limitations requires us to consider the inherently violent and unsustainable nature of our modern-colonial modes of existence.
 Thus, we propose a shift from “education for sustainable development” to “education for the end of the world as we know it.”
-We contend that this education would require going beyond traditional forms of critique and prescription, because the problems we face are not primarily problems of ignorance that can be solved with more knowledge, nor problems of immorality that can be solved with more normative values; rather, they are problems of denial that are rooted in desires for and investments in the continuity of this modern-colonial habit of being.
-Faced with these denials, as well as many current and future global challenges, we emphasize a collective need to “grow up”, and outgrow this habit, so that we might “show up” differently to do the work that is needed.
+We contend that this education would require going beyond traditional forms of critique and prescription, because the problems we face are not primarily problems of ignorance that can be solved with more knowledge, nor problems of immorality that can be solved with more normative values; rather, they are problems of denial that are rooted in harmful desires for and investments in the continuity of the securities and satisfactions promised by modernity-coloniality.
+Faced with these denials, as well as many current and future global challenges, we emphasize a collective need to “grow up”, and outgrow the fantasies that animate modern-colonial habits of being , so that we might “show up” differently to do the work that is needed as we collectively face unprecedented global challenges .

-Keywords: sustainability, coloniality, complicity, climate change, denial
+Keywords: sustainability, coloniality, complicity, climate change, denial, global challenges